brentvollebregt/nitratine.net/posts/how-to-detect-key-presses-in-python/post.md

 ![Installing pynput](/posts/how-to-get-mouse-clicks-with-python/pynput1.png)

-To double check that it was installed successfully, open up IDLE and execute the command ```import pynput```; no errors should occur.
+To double-check that it was installed successfully, open up IDLE and execute the command ```import pynput```; no errors should occur.

 ![Testing pynput](/posts/how-to-get-mouse-clicks-with-python/pynput2.png)